• Home

 An employer may ask employees and other workers on site to agree to alcohol or drugs tests if this is a condition of employment and there is an agreed drug testing policy.
 The policy should include provisions for when, and what kind of testing, will be carried out.
 It should also indicate the possible consequences if the employee tests positive or refuses to participate in testing.
 There are three main reasons for testing you might consider:

-- Testing for cause e.g. ‘reasonable suspicion’ or ‘just cause’ as in after an accident or near miss.
+• Testing for cause e.g. ‘reasonable suspicion’ or ‘just cause’ as in after an accident or near miss, and

 For further information, download ScentTECH’s guide to Drug and Alcohol Detection in the Workplace here